-New roots are also springing up for Chef Crystal DeLongpre (known as Chef Pink for her hair color preference) as she takes over the reins at the Corque Hotel’s root 246 in Solvang.
+New roots were also springing up for Chef Crystal DeLongpre (known as Chef Pink for her hair color preference) wen she took over the reins at the Corque Hotel’s root 246 in Solvang.
 After stints at top kitchens of Los Angeles, the Food Network and running her own restaurant, she knew she could only go where her food philosophy would be shared: hyper-local ingredients, responsible sourcing via close relationships with farmers, stewards of the land.
-Now, Chef Pink is rejuvenating the kitchen at root 246, with 95% of its produce coming from local farms, as she moves the restaurant firmly towards its own rebirth.
-The dinner and bar menus have already been refreshed (but check for chef’s specials to appear anytime).
-In coming months, look for more casual, family-friendly dining, with a love for locals and a re-design focused on comfort.
+Chef Pink rejuvenated the kitchen at root 246 in Solvang, and has since moved on to star in kitchens in larger Caliornia cities (look for her in Los Angeles).

 To make this spring comfort dish at home, remove the large outer pods from the fava beans, then take each bean and remove the thin skin covering the split bean.

 Next, hard-boil an egg, cool it down, peel it and set aside (or cure it by cracking an egg in a boil over salt, then cover it with salt and plastic wrap and refrigerate for 1 week).
 Tear lasagna noodles roughly (or use any other “badly cut” pasta) and boil per directions in a pot with enough salt to taste like the sea.